 Therefore what I will do is maintain a WordPress Instance locally.
 It doesn’t need to be publically accessible & therefore no security risk.
 The Instance doesn’t need to be online either except if I want to edit content.

-The WP2Static plugin supports a number of automated deployments to some hosting platforms.
+The WP2Static plugin supports several automated deployments to some hosting platforms.
 At the moment Cloudflare isn’t one of them so it does require a bit more manual work.
 Hopefully, they will support this in the future.
 I think this trade-off is worth it.
 Cloudflare has an extensive global network in more than 200 cities I’m going to leverage these to run this site.

 The process itself is pretty straightforward